 9. Use hair oil: Just like our skin, we need oil for healthy, strong hair.
 Hair oil provides moisture which help keep the bonds strong.

 10. Make a homemade hair mask using natural products: A hair mask can help repair and rejuvenate your hair but it’s always best to make a homemade hair mask.
 I recommend making one using egg, olive oil and coconut milk.

 I hope you found this post helpful.
 If you suffer from postpartum hair loss, honestly there’s no need to panic, it should return back to normal by the time your child turns One.
 If it doesn’t, then consider going to see your doctor.

 I’ve asked few bloggers who have suffered with postpartum hair loss how they felt / dealt with it and this is what they said:

 Victoria over at https://thegrowingmum.com said – My front hairline went completely.
-It’s grown back fully in some places but not at the temples so I wear a scarf as a headband as they’re colourful or have my hair up so I can cover the patches.
+It’s grown back fully in some places but not at the temples so I wear a scarf as a headband as they’re colourful or have it up so I can cover the patches.

-Rachel over at https://rachelbustin.com said – I’ve always had super thick hair so felt I could lose some hair without it being noticed.
-With both my pregnancy’s at around 3 months postpartum I started losing handfuls of hair everyday.
+Rachel over at https://rachelbustin.com said – I’ve always had super thick hair so felt I could lose some of it without it being noticed.
+With both my pregnancy’s at around 3 months postpartum I started losing handfuls everyday.
 My husband was always joking about it saying he could make a wig from it!
 Although the hoover didn’t like it very much!